EdoGi/Inception/README.md

     ```bash
     git clone <repository_url>
-    cd project-inception
+    cd Inception
     ```

 2. **Install Docker:** Install Docker and Docker Compose if not already installed on your system.
+Make sure Docker is already running.
+If you encounter a daemon error, ensure that the Docker service is started.

+ > Note: If you're using Docker Desktop, make sure it's running and the Docker daemon is operational.

-3. **Set Up Directories and Permissions:** Run the following Makefile command to create the required data directories and set appropriate permissions:
+3. **Start the Project:** Run the following Makefile command to create the required data directories, set appropriate permissions, build the Docker images, and start the Docker services:

     ```bash
+    make all
+    ```

+    Alternatively, you can choose to start the project step by step:

+    - **Set Up Directories and Permissions:** Run the following Makefile command to create the required data directories and set appropriate permissions:

+    ```bash
     make create_dir
+    ```

+    - **Build Images:** Build the Docker images using:

+        ```bash
+        make build
+        ```

+    - **Start Services:** Start the Docker services using:

+        ```bash
+        make up
         ```

 4. **Build and Start Services:** Build and start the Docker services using the following Makefile command: